splunk/public-o11y-docs/admin/user-management/teams/manage-membership.rst

 To add or remove team members, follow these steps:

 #.
-Log in to Splunk Observability Cloud.
+In the left navigation menu, select :guilabel:`Settings` then :guilabel:`Teams management`.
+Alternatively, you can also add members by selecting :guilabel:`Team details` from the team's landing page and select :guilabel:`Manage team`.

 #.
-In the left navigation menu, select :menuselection:`Settings > Teams`.

-#.
 A table of current teams appears in the main panel.

 #.
 Find the name of the team.

 #.
-Select the :guilabel:`Actions` menu (|more|) next to the team name and select :menuselection:`Add users`.
+Select the :guilabel:`Actions` menu (|more|) next to the team name and select :menuselection:`Add members`.

 #.
-Use the :guilabel:`Add Users` field to search for users by name or email to add them to the team.
+Use the :guilabel:`Add members` field to search for users by name or email to add them to the team.

-   * To add a team member, select the email address of the member.

 #.
 Select :guilabel:`Add`.